 If you have purchased a flight ticket in a price class where you can choose your seat number, do this as soon as possible for the whole family.
-There is always a risk that you will be spread out on the aircraft if you do not do this.
-Despite being on the same reservation number.
+There is always a risk that you will be spread out on the aircraft if you do not do this despite being on the same reservation number.

-Book one great hotel room or cabin, or two connecting
+Book one great hotel room or cabin or two connecting

 With this follows that you want a room that is big enough but also functional.

-You want the children to play or sleep but what about you?
+You want the children to play or sleep, but what about you?
 You surely do not want to be stuck in a corner with headphones and a book.

-For us the ideal solution has often been connecting rooms, especially if you have older kids.
+The ideal solution has often been connecting rooms, especially if you have older kids.

 Let the hotel know your needs and wants

 As with airlines, hotel staff will do what they can to accommodate you, but you have to allow them to prepare.